lusarusrex/GradeSpeeed/README.md

 # GradeSpeeed
 Project Name: GradeSpeeed
 Team Name: Anti-Anna
-Full Names: Anna Fredrickson, Brandon Burks, Haven Kotara, Andrew McNeil
+Full Names: Anna Fredrickson, Luis Banda, Brandon Burks, Haven Kotara, Andrew McNeil

 Description: GradeSpeeed is an application that works as a gradebook for teachers to login and keep track of a student's name, id, assignment grades, and grade averages.
 It can then be output to a report card for easier viewing along with all of the student's information.
 Known Bugs: After inputting grades to calculator, alert message asks to input student ID but will take anything even if not correct.